doc4d/docs/docs/API/DataClassClass.md

 |---|---|---|---|
 |result|Object|<-|Object describing the contents of the ORDA cache for the dataclass.|
 <!-- END REF -->

+> **Advanced mode:** This function is intended for developers who need to customize ORDA default features for specific configurations.
+In most cases, you will not need to use it.

 #### Description

 The `.getRemoteCache()` function <!-- REF #DataClassClass.getRemoteCache().Summary -->returns an object that holds the contents of the ORDA cache for a dataclass.<!-- END REF -->.